Hilbert spaces and ${C}^\ast$-algebras are not finitely concrete: -algebras and other examples

 Let $\CAlg$ be the category of commutative unital $C^\ast$-algebras and unit-preserving $\ast$-homomorphisms.

-\begin{thm} The category $\CAlg$ is not finitely concrete. \end{thm} \begin{proof} Let $V:\CAlg\to\Ban$ be the forgetful functor (recall that $\ast$-homomorphisms are, in particular, contractions).
+\begin{thm} The category $\CAlg$ is not an abstract elementary category. \end{thm} \begin{proof} Let $V:\CAlg\to\Ban$ be the forgetful functor (recall that $\ast$-homomorphisms are, in particular, contractions).
 It is folklore (see for example \cite[\S12]{pestuniv}) that $V$ has a left adjoint $F:\Ban\to\CAlg$.
 We note that this also follows from the adjoint functor theorem for locally presentable categories (\cite[1.66]{adamek-rosicky}) because $V$ preserves limits and $\aleph_1$-directed colimits and both $\Ban$ and $\CAlg$ are locally presentable (see, respectively, \cite[1.48]{adamek-rosicky}, and \cite[3.28]{adamek-rosicky}---in the second case we need the result of Isbell \cite{isbell} that $\CAlg$ is a variety of algebras with $\aleph_0$-ary operations).

 Moreover, the components of the unit of the adjunction, $\eta_B:B\to VFB$, are linear isometries hence, in particular, monomorphisms.
 This follows from the fact that any Banach space $B$ can be isometrically embedded into a commutative unital $C^\ast$-algebra.
 Indeed, this algebra can be taken to be the $C^\ast$-algebra $C(X)$ of continuous complex-valued functions on the closed unit ball $X$ of the dual space $B^\ast$ with the weak* topology.
 Since $X$ is compact (by the Banach-Alaoglu theorem), $C(X)$ is commutative and unital.